 Ingredient Substitutions & Variations

-- vodka - omit to make a mocktail or substitute with your favorite type of clear liquor.
+- vodka - omit to make a mocktail or substitute with your favorite type of clear liquor, like gin or tequila!

 - lemon - if you want your cocktail less tart, use less lemon.
-I like to buy organic Lakewood lemon juice so that I don't have to juice a bunch of lemons.
+Sometimes I buy organic Lakewood lemon juice so that I don't have to juice a bunch of lemons.
+You can also use lime juice.

 - hibiscus ginger tea - substitute with soda water or your favorite herbal tea.
 You may need to adjust the amounts of simple syrup and lemon depending on the flavor.
-You can also make this with hibiscus powder.
+You can also make this with hibiscus powder which will still give you the same floral flavors.

-- honey simple syrup - I prefer honey simple syrup because it's super easy to make and a natural sugar with lots of beneficial vitamins, minerals and antioxidants.
-But you can substitute an equal amount of any type of simple syrup.
+- honey simple syrup - I love honey simple syrup as it's easy to make and boasts various beneficial vitamins, minerals, and antioxidants.
+However, any type of simple syrup can be used interchangeably in equal amounts.

-- ginger - omit or substitute a handful of mint.
-Ginger adds a wonderful depth of flavor to this drink.
+- fresh ginger - omit or substitute a handful of mint.
+Ginger adds a wonderful depth of flavor.

-- soda water - add some soda water for a lighter more bubbly variation.
+- soda water variation - add soda water or club soda for a lighter more bubbly variation.

-- add fruit - add some raspberries, grapefruit or orange.
+- add fruit - add some raspberries, fresh grapefruit juice or orange juice.

 - fall flavors - add a pinch of pumpkin pie spice mix for a delicious fall twist!